 The OCTA is headed by a Chief Trade Adviser.
 The Chief Trade Adviser is effectively the Chief Executive Officer of the OCTA, responsible for the overall leadership, team performance, management and operation of the OCTA.

-The first Chief Trade Adviser of the OCTA is Dr Christopher Noonan.
-Dr Noonan assumed office on 29 March 2010.
+The Chief Trade Adviser of the OCTA is Dr Edwini Kessie.
+Read more about Dr Edwini Kessie on the OCTA Team page.

 The OCTA Governing Board

 The current Chair of the OCTA Governing Board is Hon.
-Clay Forau, Minister for Foreign Affairs and External Trade for Solomon Islands, and the FIC Lead Spokesperson on PACER Plus matters.
+Milner Tozaka , Minister for Foreign Affairs and External Trade for Solomon Islands, and the FIC Lead Spokesperson on PACER Plus matters.

-The two Alternate Lead Spokespersons also hold ministerial seats on the Governing Board, these are the ministers responsible for Trade in Kiribati and Tonga).
-The current Forum Island Country representatives on the Governing Board are Senior Trade Officials from Papua New Guinea, Federated States of Micronesia, Tuvalu and Cook Islands.
+The two Alternate Lead Spokespersons also hold ministerial seats on the Governing Board, these are the ministers responsible for Trade in Kiribati and Tonga.
+The current Forum Island Country representatives on the Governing Board are Senior Trade Officials from Niue, the Republic of the Marshall Islands, Samoa and Vanuatu.

-The OCTA receives funding support from the Governments of Australia and New Zealand and other donors.
+The OCTA receives funding support from the Governments of Australia and New Zealand, the European Union and other donors.

 Office of the Chief Trade Adviser